vbocan/qrng-data-diode/docs/implementation-plan.md

     *   Create a second `tokio::time::interval` loop that periodically triggers a push (FR-3).
     *   This function will:
         1. Extract a batch of data from the accumulator (configurable batch size).
-        2. Create a data packet with monotonically increasing sequence number (as defined in `common`).
+        2. Create a data packet with monotonically increasing sequence number (as defined in `qrng-core`).
         3. Sign the packet using HMAC-SHA256 with the shared secret (FR-7, SEC-1).
         4. Optionally compute CRC32 checksum for additional integrity (FR-4).
         5. Serialize packet using MessagePack for efficient transmission.